Rhea Lydia Graham

-Rhea Lydia Graham (born August 11, 1952) is an American retired geologist with a background in environmental consulting and engineering geology and was made the first woman as well as African-American director of the United States Bureau of Mines by President Bill Clinton and the United States Senate in 1994.
+Rhea Lydia Graham (born August 11, 1952) is an American retired geologist with a background in environmental consulting and engineering geology and was made the last director of the United States Bureau of Mines, as well as the first female as well as African-American director, by President Bill Clinton and the United States Senate in 1994.

 Early life

 Graham was born in Terre Haute, Indiana on August 11, 1952.
 She graduated with a Bachelor of Arts in geology from Bryn Mawr College in Bryn Mawr, Pennsylvania in 1974 and later completed her Master of Arts in Oceanography at Oregon State University in 1977.
 While majoring in geological oceanography at Oregon State, she presented her thesis on April 11, 1977, titled “A Paleomagnetic Study of Recent Sediments in the Santa Barbara Basin”.
 Her thesis, approved by Jack Dymond, involved testing the sedimentary environment in the Santa Barbara Basin to see whether domizing effects on the magnetic grains dominate the paleomagnetic record.